TheStatsProject/LMPF/docs/source/My-art.rst

 B. **Assumption 2**: U.S. real GDP (2023, chained 2017): $22.671 trillion
 C. **Assumption 3**: Total U.S. population (2023): 334,914,895 residents

-Base just in this 3 assumtions the mexican government published a report!
-We need to be serious on this kind of thins bro!
-Using only these three incipient data and from the different bases and years, the Mexican government dares to make the following calculation that we present below:
+Base just in this 3 assumtions, the Mexican government dares to make the following calculation that we present below:

 .. math::